For more information: Minnesota School Mental Health Conference website.

 All potential Children’s Therapeutic Services and Supports (CTSS) provider applicants are required to attend a CTSS applicant provider information seminar prior to submission of the CTSS certification application.
 Potential CTSS providers should register the qualified clinical supervisor/clinical consultant, as well as the agency’s administrative representative in both sessions (CMH170 & CMH210).

 These seminars are scheduled quarterly using in-studio and VIDYO throughout Minnesota.
 Vidyo option registrants must contact DHS Video Now to check on appropriate software and confirm connectivity at least one week before the training occurs (651-431-2070, VideoNow@state.mn.us).

 MNCAMH invites experts in various fields to provide free one-hour lectures in an area of interest with an emphasis on application to practice.
 Upcoming webinars are only available online and past webinars are available from our video archive.
 All webinars take place between 12:00 noon and 1:00 p.m.
 CST, every second Friday of the month.

 Participants may receive one CEU after completing an evaluation and post-test shortly after the conclusion of the webinar.

 For online delivery, MNCAMH uses WebEx.
 Webinars can be viewed on a smartphone or tablet by downloading the WebEx app from the Apple Store or the Android app.

-This interactive on-line training experience is for individual and provider agencies of outpatient mental health services.
-The training is designed to provide a basic understanding of the purpose of the DA as well as the opportunity to learn the skills needed to complete a DA.
+This interactive online training experience is for individual and provider agencies of outpatient mental health services.
+The training is designed to provide a basic understanding of the purpose of the diagnostic assessment (DA) as well as the opportunity to learn the skills needed to complete a DA.